Elizabeth Ellen

-Elizabeth Ellen is an American author and editor living in Ann Arbor, Michigan.
+Elizabeth Ellen (born April 19, 1969) is an American author and editor living in Ann Arbor, Michigan.

 She is the author of the collection of short stories Fast Machine, Before You She Was A Pitbull, poetry collection Bridget Fonda, and the novel Person/a.
-Her work has appeared in American Short Fiction, McSweeny's, and Muumuu House.
+Her work has appeared in American Short Fiction, McSweeney's, Muumuu House, and Harper's Magazine.
 She was awarded a Pushcart Prize for her story "Teen Culture," which appeared in American Short Fiction in 2012.